andijakl/nrgkick-homeassistant/CONTRIBUTING.md

 1. Sets up virtual environment (if needed)
 2. Installs all dependencies
 3. Installs pre-commit hooks
-4. Runs pre-commit checks (Black, isort, Flake8, MyPy, Pylint)
+4. Runs pre-commit checks (Ruff, MyPy, Pylint, Prettier)
 5. Runs complete test suite with coverage
+6. Runs strict type checking with mypy
-6. Reports all issues
+7. Reports all issues

 **When to use**: